 David Perkel, PhD

-Dr. Perkel is a Professor in Biology and Oto-HNS.
+Dr. Perkel is a Professor and Chair of Biology and Professor of Oto-HNS.
 He directs the UW Auditory Neuroscience Training Program (T32) for PhD predoctoral and postdoctoral trainees, which complements this Otolaryngology Research Training Program (T32) for MD predoctoral and postdoctoral clinician-scientist trainees.
 He is interested in the detailed cellular mechanisms underlying learning and production of vocal signals, with the primary goal of linking cellular and synaptic events with behavior, supported by NIH and NSF grants.
 He is also studying mechanisms of bipedal upright posture in birds.
 He has served as Primary Research Mentor to one Resident Research Trainee.

 James O. Phillips, PhD

 Dr. Phillips is Research Associate Professor of Oto-HNS.
 He is an affiliate of the VMBHRC, the National Primate Research Center, and the Center on Human Development and Disability.
 He directs two clinical laboratories at UW and Seattle Children’s Hospital.
 Dr. Phillips’ research laboratory studies the development and adaptation of vestibular and oculomotor function.
 He is also Co-PI on an NIH-R01 funded project to develop and evaluate a combined vestibular and cochlear prosthesis technology in humans and monkeys.
 Dr. Phillips has served as Primary Research Mentor for two Resident Research Trainees, in collaboration with Drs.
 Rubinstein and Moe.